HELL YEAH (or no)!

 Vexing question

-Can I teach in Vietnam without a degree?
+Is it possible to teach in Vietnam without a degree?
 It’s a vexing question.
 The short answer is ‘yes’, in the sense that ‘exception to the rule’ and varying interpretations of the rule in a developing country like Vietnam are more prevalent than literal compliance.
-Anecdotally, 50%+ of ESL teachers in Vietnam don’t have a degree.
+Anecdotally, 20%+ of ESL teachers in Vietnam don’t have a degree.
 Many schools, mostly ‘mum and dad’ type operations, are delighted to have a foreign ‘teacher’ as a staff member, degree, or no degree.

 If you adopt a literal interpretation of the current rules, without a bachelor’s degree or higher, you’d be relying on someone prepared to risk jail time by pulling a few strings to help you get a teaching job.
 Before Covid this was commonplace.
 In this ‘post-Covid’ era, the Work Permit landscape in Vietnam is very different.
 The word ‘strict’ comes to mind.
 Most ‘string pullers’ have taken their skill set elsewhere.